OctopusDeploy/blog/blog/2023-01/devops-uses-capability-not-maturity/index.md

 1. Walk upright on two legs
 2. Ride a balance bike
 3. Ride a balance bike with both feet off the ground
-4. Ride a pedal-bicyle from a starting point facing downhill
+4. Ride a pedal bike from a starting point facing downhill
-5. Ride a pedal-bicyle from a starting point facing uphill
+5. Ride a pedal bike from a starting point facing uphill

 The sequence of maturity levels provides you with a useful roadmap to follow if you want to learn to ride a bike.
 Each maturity level is easier to reach from the level below, as the earlier levels provide a basis for increasing your skills and progressing to the next stage.
 You can also assess someone by asking them to demonstrate each level.